 12. Purchase a masterpiece at the CODA Art Gallery

-13. Go on an exhilarating jeep tour with Red Jeep Tours
+13. Go on an exhilarating Jeep tour

-This local tour business takes travelers on an exciting journey in the Palm Desert area.
-There are several jeep trips available, including tours of the Palm Springs Indian Canyons, Mecca Hills Wilderness Area, and Painted Canyon.
+Looking for activities to add to your list of things to do in Palm Desert?
+This exciting jeep and hike tour takes you on an unforgettable journey in the Palm Desert area, exploring with tours of Palm Springs Indian Canyons, Mecca Hills Wilderness Area, and Painted Canyon.

 14. Nab one-of-a-kind goods at The Street Fair at College of the Desert

+Every purchase contributes to helping college students achieve their goals, with all proceeds from merchant space leases going toward annual support for College of the Desert students.
 The Street Fair is open every Saturday and Sunday of the year from October to May, 7 a.m. to 2 p.m.
 From June to September, the hours are 7 a.m. until 12 p.m.

 See Related: Proven Ways to Save Money for Travel

-15. Learn about the holocaust at the Desert Holocaust Memorial
+15. Learn about the Holocaust at the Desert Holocaust Memorial

 Rife with symbolism, the memorial is surrounded by a circle of trees that represents normal life outside the confines of the concentration camps.
 Inside, there is a chronology of the Holocaust events as well as seven bronze statues representing various parts of the Holocaust.